 The only way this story can be completely stopped is if all universities simply publish the statistics on their website – removing the impression of secrecy that organisations like CFI use to pitch their story to a wire service or newspaper.
-Indeed, perhaps some should take a look at the University of British Colombia, which proactively press releases their statistics each year.
+Indeed, perhaps some should take a look at the University of British Colombia, which proactively press releases its statistics each year.

 The numbers themselves are irrelevant.
 Whether it is 20,000 or 200,000 the animal rights groups will express shock and condemnation.
 CFI’s Katy Taylor announced the public would be “shocked to learn” that 200,000 animal studies had been conducted at Oxford University.
-On the other hand earlier this month, when discussing the 20,000 procedures that took place across all of Northern Ireland in 2014 (ten times fewer), CFI were just as outraged, telling the Belfast Telegraph:
+On the other hand, earlier this month, when discussing the 20,000 procedures that took place across all of Northern Ireland in 2014 (ten times fewer), CFI were just as outraged, telling the Belfast Telegraph:

 The number of animals and the proportion of curiosity-driven research still conducted in Northern Irish laboratories, as revealed by these statistics, is unacceptable.

-In 2012, when the numbers of procedures rose 2% Thew said “the lack of progress is completely unacceptable”.
+In 2012, when the number of procedures rose 2% Thew said “the lack of progress is completely unacceptable”.
 In 2013, when the number of animal procedures rose 8%, Thew remarked that “This lack of progress is completely unacceptable”.
 Finally in 2015, after a 6% fall in the number of procedures, Thew had to finally change tack and… no, wait, “This lack of progress is completely unacceptable.”
 (Huff Post did not cover the story in 2014 … which I’m sure we’d all agree is completely unacceptable).

-This number game has been rooted in the difficulty in deciding what is a large and what is a small number.
+This number game has been rooted in the difficulty of deciding what a large and what a small number is.
 Northern Ireland used almost 20,000 animals in 2014, but between 2001 and 2009 over 100,000 people in Northern Ireland were diagnosed with cancer, with almost 40,000 deaths.
 That over 200,000 animals were used at Oxford University in 2014 may seem a lot, but less so when you consider that 4 million people in the UK are diabetic, or that 160,000 people in the UK die every year from heart and circulatory diseases.
 We may have conducted 3.87 million procedures on animals in the UK in 2014, but we ate 900 million chickens and allowed 220 million animals to die at the claws of our domestic cats.

 Image from Speaking of Research

 CFI is not the only animal rights organisation producing silly comments on various statistics.
-In last year’s statistical announcement, one of the silliest lines came from PETA UK who focused in on the least commonly used animals in research:
+In last year’s statistical announcement, one of the silliest lines came from PETA UK who focused on the least commonly used animals in research: